nilsding/waschi/README.md

 - chmod 775 /path/to/your/waschi/webfolder
 - chmod -R 664 /path/to/your/waschi/webfolder/*

-This may differs from your necessary access configuration.
+**This may differs from your necessary access configuration.*

+## Clean list
+I recommend to clear the list every week.
+You can do it via cronjob.
+I'm doing it every sunday in the noon.
+You can do it on your server through typing
+- echo "00 12 * * 0 www-data /bin/rm /YOUR/WASCHI/DIR/found 2> /dev/null" >> /etc/cron.d/waschi
+- chmod +x /etc/cron.d/waschi

-##
+## License
+Waschi (Waschi Waschmaschinenverbund) is licensed under GNU-AGPL v3+.

 See more at http://waschi.org/